mrm8391/ElasticSurfaceFracture/README.md

 Where is this: Simulation files are contained in js/esf.
 Configuration constants for it are located in Config.js at the root directory.

-To reach the main website go to: http://htmlpreview.github.io/?https://github.com/mrm8391/ElasticSurfaceFracture/blob/master/index.html
+To reach the main website, clone git repo and open index.html (better looking) or click on: http://htmlpreview.github.io/?https://github.com/mrm8391/ElasticSurfaceFracture/blob/master/index.html

-To run just the simulation, go to: http://htmlpreview.github.io/?https://github.com/mrm8391/ElasticSurfaceFracture/blob/master/minimalSimulation.html
+To run just the simulation, clone the git repo and open minimalSimulation.html or click on: http://htmlpreview.github.io/?https://github.com/mrm8391/ElasticSurfaceFracture/blob/master/minimalSimulation.html

 Usage: Scroll down to the simulation section, and click the initialize button.
 Runtime constants can be modified with the inputs to the right, but some constants can only be modified in Config.js.
 Uncheck the pause box to start the physics simulation; you can use the mouse to control a camera in the scene.